 The portfolio manager builds the Buy-and-Hold Portfolio during the portfolio construction phase.
-This will begin on the fund inception date, and will end no later than 29 July 2022 (inclusive).
+This will begin on the fund inception date, and will end no later than one month thereafter (inclusive).
 Once this construction phase has been completed, the Buy-and-Hold Portfolio will be made up of at least 40 positions.
 The fund will invest a maximum of 5% of its net assets in each position.
+During the Carry Portfolio's construction phase, the management company may depart from the investment limits for the carry phase detailed below, up to a limit of 100% of the net assets for each of the instruments listed above.